-Brands are increasingly looking to expand beyond their regions.
+Ecommerce sellers are increasingly looking to expand beyond their regions.
 OMS systems should facilitate orders originating from different geographic locations with different shipping preferences.
 When you fulfill international orders efficiently, you’ll be able to easily expand to new markets.

-Digital Transformation With OMS
+Digital Transformation With OMS: Solutions and Alternatives

-Companies undergoing a digital transformation in order processing fall into two camps: those that purchase standalone solutions and those that use an integrated order management module from other business systems.
+Wholesale online retailers and B2B companies undergoing a digital transformation in order processing fall into two camps: those that purchase standalone solutions and those that use an integrated order management module from other business systems.
 Integrated OMS can be provided by the Enterprise Resource Planning (ERP), Digital Operations Platform (DOP), or a B2B eCommerce solution.

 The most recent Software Review of consumer satisfaction rankings for ERP offerings places Oracle’s ERP Cloud at the top of the list, followed closely by Unit 4 ERP.

 A DOP allows sellers to manage orders from multiple channels such as brick and mortar stores, eCommerce stores, and 3rd party marketplaces.
-As a system that unifies company operations into a single view, the main objective of the DOP is to collect orders from multiple channels; manage inventory, supply chains, warehousing, and logistics; and provide accounting functions.
+As a system that unifies company operations into a single view, the main objective of the DOP is to collect and record orders from multiple channels; manage inventory, supply chains, warehousing, and logistics; and provide accounting functions.

-Many DOP functions overlap with the ERP, but the DOP focuses more on the customer experience.
+Many DOP functions overlap with the ERP, but the DOP focuses more on the customer behavior and experience.
 For example, a DOP grants you greater control of customer-centric elements like pricing and product recommendations.
 While DOPs are not designed to collect and unify orders, they do so because they pull data from eCommerce, inventory management, warehouse management, and shipping solutions.

 One popular DOP for managing orders across multiple channels is Marello, which unifies data from traditional POS software, ERPs, and eCommerce platforms.